-As always, whether you’re buying natural or conventional products, always check the label and do your research.
+As always, whether you're buying conventional deodorant or aluminum free deodorant, always check the label and do your research.
 Just because an ingredient is natural, doesn’t make it inherently safe or good for you.
 If you’re concerned about an ingredient’s impact on your body, we recommend looking it up in the Environmental Working Group’s (EWG) Skin Deep database to learn about its functions and potential concerns.

 The bottom line: Not every natural ingredient is safe.
 It’s more important to research a brand’s mission and practices, verify their ingredients, and make the call for yourself.

-Myth #6: The detox when switching from conventional to natural deodorant isn't worth it.
+Myth #6: The detox when switching from conventional to aluminum free deodorant isn't worth it.

 False.
 It’s a completely manageable (and very worthwhile).
 So have no fear!
 When you switch from a product that contains aluminum (which inhibits sweating) or other ingredients that mess with your natural processes, your body needs a chance to reset.

 Until your body fully adjusts, you may experience extra perspiration (as your body re-regulates how much sweat to produce), and slightly stinkier sweat (as your underarm microbiome re-balances and your body calculates how to manage bacteria).

 If you’re concerned about the process, check out our tips on how to detox your armpits, which help make the transition less intimidating and quite enjoyable.